gxf1212/notes/research/academic-notes.md

   Plasma membranes are normally about -116 mV, which would keep K+ concentrations inside a cell 100 times higher and Cl- concentrations 100 times lower than in the external solution.

+# Polymer

+One of the fascinating properties of polyzwitterions is the so-called anti-polyelectrolyte behavior in aqueous solutions – **the polymer solubility, the solution viscosity and the swelling of polymer network increase with added salts**, in contrast to salt-induced collapse of ordinary polyelectrolytes.